jwstegemann/fritz2-docs/ListsinaModel.md

 }
 ```

-If you need two-way-databinding directly on a `Store`'s `data` without any manipulation (filters, maps, etc.) you can call `renderEach(IdProvider)` directly on the `Store`, which will provide the `SubStore` for each element conveniently as the parameter of the render-lambda.
+If you need two-way-databinding directly on a `Store`'s `data` without any intermediate operations (filters, maps, etc.) you can call `renderEach(IdProvider)` directly on the `Store`, which will provide the `SubStore` for each element conveniently as the parameter of the render-lambda.

 Now you know how to handle all kinds of data and structures in your `Store`s.
 Next, you might want to check whether your model is valid.
 In fritz2 this is done with [Validation](Validation.html).